-This rubric may be adapted for use with several outcomes such as CP8.10: Create visual art works [or music, dance, drama] that express student perspectives on social issues (e.g., poverty, racism, homophobia, sustainability).
+This rubric may be adapted for use with several outcomes such as CP6.10: Create visual art works [or music, dance, drama] that express ideas about identity and how it is influenced (e.g., factors such as pop culture, cultural heritage, peer groups, personal and family interests, gender).

 Level 4 Level 3 Level 2 Level 1 Consistently generates insightful questions, proposes additional relevant questions, and uses a wide range of information sources during inquiry.
 Planning is thorough and the resulting product is well developed and presented.
 Often proposes questions for inquiry, proposes additional relevant questions, and uses several information sources.
 Planning is evident and the resulting product is completed with some need of refinement.
 Sometimes contributes questions for inquiry, and accesses a few information sources.
 Planning is limited and the resulting product is adequate but in need of considerable revision.
 Requires repeated encouragement to contribute questions for inquiry, and shows little initiative in accessing information sources.
 Requires modeling regarding planning and resulting product is incomplete.
 Consistently contributes ideas and expands on the original idea in innovative ways during development.
 Often explores or contributes ideas and can develop an idea beyond beginning stage.
 Sometimes explores or contributes ideas but has some difficulty developing an idea beyond beginning stage.
 Rarely contributes ideas or develops ideas beyond beginning stage.
-Work is fully developed and demonstrates ageappropriate skills and expressive techniques.
+Work is fully developed and demonstrates age- appropriate skills and expressive techniques.
 Work is adequately developed and attempts are made to improve skills and techniques.
 Work is somewhat developed but skills and techniques are lacking in major areas.
 Little or no regard for development or application of skills or techniques.
 Often demonstrates effective problem- solving abilities.
 Provides a range of alternatives or innovative solutions.
 Moderately effective problem-solving abilities.
 Provides occasional solutions.
 Minimally effective problem-solving abilities.
 Has difficulty solving many problems.
 Ineffective problem- solving abilities.
 Always relies on others to solve problems.
 Self-motivated and works independently at an advanced level.
 Needs some direction but can work independently.
 Rarely works independently.
 Never works independently; needs constant support and guidance.
 Demonstrates consistent leadership ability and uses mediation skills as needed in group creative processes.
-Contributes some ideas and works co-operatively with others on most occasions.
+Contributes some ideas and works co- operatively with others on most occasions.
 Rarely contributes ideas or solutions to the group process.
 Disrupts or does not contribute to group process.
 Always uses reflective thinking when engaged in inquiry and the creative process.
 Explanations of the ideas and/or concepts expressed are thorough.
 Sometimes uses reflective thinking when engaged in inquiry and the creative process.
 Explanations of the ideas and/or concepts expressed are adequate.
 Rarely uses reflective thinking when engaged in inquiry and the creative process.
 Explanations of the ideas and/or concepts expressed lack clarity.
 Does not demonstrate reflective thinking when engaged in inquiry and the creative process.
 Has difficulty explaining ideas and/or concepts expressed.